jaiguptanick/Blog/_posts/2020-6-06-HSCTF7_2020_Writeups.md

 ![HSCTF]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/hsctf/hsctf5_1.png)

-This challange is simply XXE vernerable if we move to upload firmware option there it asks to upload a XML.
+This challange is simply XXE vulnerable if we move to upload firmware option there it asks to upload an XML.
 A example file is also given as :
 ```
 <?xml version="1.0" encoding="ISO-8859-1"?>